loveencounterflow/bricabrac-sfmodules/README.md

   string(s) into a stream of characters.
 * Currently JetStream currently only uses synchronous transforms.
 * Actually more of a bucket chain than a garden hose for what it's worth.
+* Can 'configure' transforms to receive only some, not all data items; can re-use the same transform in multiple configurations in a single pipeline.

 * **`Jetstream::push: ( P..., t ) ->`**—add a transform `t` to the pipeline. `t` can be a generator function